Lewis Brinson

-Lewis Lamont Brinson (born May 8, 1994) is an American professional baseball outfielder for the Yomiuri Giants of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Miami Marlins and San Francisco Giants.
+Lewis Lamont Brinson (born May 8, 1994) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers, Miami Marlins and San Francisco Giants, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
 The Texas Rangers selected Brinson in the first round of the 2012 Major League Baseball draft.

 Early life

 Lewis Brinson grew up in South Florida.
 As a child, he aspired to play baseball for the Florida Marlins.
 Brinson attended Coral Springs High School in Coral Springs, Florida.
 In the summer before his senior year, he won a home run derby for prospects at Wrigley Field.
 He initially committed to play college baseball for the Florida Gators of the University of Florida.

 Career

 Texas Rangers

 The Texas Rangers selected Brinson in the first round of the 2012 Major League Baseball draft.
 He signed with the Rangers, receiving a $1.625 million signing bonus, and made his professional debut with the Arizona League Rangers, hitting .283/.345/.523 with seven home runs over 237 at-bats in 54 games.

-Brinson spent 2013 with the Hickory Crawdads of the Class A South Atlantic League, hitting .237/.322/.427 with 21 home runs.
+Brinson spent 2013 with the Hickory Crawdads of the Single–A South Atlantic League, hitting .237/.322/.427 with 21 home runs.
 He started 2014 with Hickory before being promoted to the Myrtle Beach Pelicans.
 In 347 at-bats over 89 games, he hit .288/.354/.458 with 13 home runs.
-Brinson started 2015 with the High Desert Mavericks of the Class A-Advanced California League and was promoted to the Frisco RoughRiders of the Double-A Texas League and Round Rock Express of the Triple-A Pacific Coast League (PCL) during the season.
+Brinson started 2015 with the High Desert Mavericks of the High–A California League and was promoted to the Frisco RoughRiders of the Double-A Texas League and Round Rock Express of the Triple-A Pacific Coast League (PCL) during the season.
 In 100 games over the three levels, he hit .332/.403/.601 with 20 home runs.
 After the season, he played in the Arizona Fall League.
 Brinson was invited to spring training by the Rangers in 2016.
 He began the season in Frisco.